 - Note that there is background noise in the graphs.
 I don’t address this prior to the activity and allow for students to discover it on their own.
 Some students may try to include the smaller percentages in their calculations, but quickly realize that there are no corresponding elements for these peaks, but also that the total percentage will exceed 100.
 This often leads to a discussion during the presentations.

 - I have attached hypothetical graphs of spectral analysis for Asteroids 1-5, “Martian Rocks”.
 Based on their analysis, students should determine the following empirical formula for each asteroid.
 (Note that a complete answer key, showing all calculations is available for download):

 - Provide each group with a different graph and have them work through the reverse percent composition to arrive at the chemical formula.
 For large classes, groups may analyze identical graphs.
 For accelerated students, give them multiple graphs to analyze.

-- Bonus Extension: students use IUPAC nomenclature to name their rock and research common names to see if they can be found on earth (Resource for list of rocks on Mars)
+- Bonus Extension: students use IUPAC nomenclature to name their rock and research common names to see if they can be found on earth.
+(List of rocks on Mars)

 For the Student

 Reverse Percent Composition is a method used in spectral analysis of stars and meteors.
 This method can also be used to analyze rocks.
 Using data collected from spectrographs, the percentage of each element present in a sample is determined.
 By knowing the gram formula mass of each element (from a periodic table), the empirical formula of a specimen may be determined.

 A rock sample is determined to contain 58.8% Barium, 13.74% Sulfur, and 27.45% Oxygen by mass.
 What is the empirical formula of the compound?